tsbarr/toronto-open-data/islands-ferry/blog.md

 ---

-*The code for this project is available on my GitHub repository [link].
+*The code for this project is available on my GitHub repository [link](github.com/tsbarr/toronto-open-data/islands-ferry).
 Feel free to reach out with questions or suggestions for improvement!*